|

 First, remove the old circuit board and motor, as well as the two-wheeled truck (making it easier to do the next step).

-The only snag I ran into was that the flywheel rubbed against the inside of the body (specifically against the light inserts and window inserts).
-Removal and a little massaging of these interior parts was necessary to get it the engine to run with the body attached.
 There are a few drawbacks to this upgrade: only one side gets a light, and if you wish to use the overhead catenary to power the unit, you need to re-solder a connector on the circuit board (on the Marklin board, you just turn a small switch).
 Also, my upgrade kit came with a 3-pole motor (as opposed to one of Marklin's newer 5-pole motors), although newer kits may come with the newer motors.

 After the upgrade, my 8851 ran much better - if you're not afraid to perform a little surgery on yours, you may want to consider it.